micahke/mango-ja1/notes.md

 ## Stuff that needs to be fixed

 - [ ] Fix position component to work more dynamically with different meshes
+- [ ] Add a way to get mesh dimensions from a script